tohidnoori/Decision-tree-and-random-forest-ml-python/README.md

 It covers some disadvantages of a simple decison tree by it randomness behavior.
 <br/>
 <br/>
-For this experiment, I used Jupyter Notebook, a web-based interactive computing platform, and the well-known Python module scikit-learn.
+For this experiment, I used Jupyter Notebook, a web-based interactive computing platform, and the well-known Python module scikit-learn.<br/>
 I also write the decision tree classifier by my self and compare it to the python library one,and I use Gini impurity instead of entropy in the information gain section in the decision tree model.
 <br/>
 - - - -